fmach24/Bomboclat/README.md

 ## 🎉 Acknowledgments

-- Inspired by the classic Bomberman series
+- Inspired by the classic Bomberman series and Party Time with Winnie the Pooh
 - Thanks to the Phaser.js and Tiled communities

 ---